top of page

 If you are not a regular drinker and your symptoms are mild, you should be able to conduct an alcohol detox at home without using medication as your withdrawal symptoms should also be mild.

-However, those who are heavy drinkers (more than 20 units a day) or experience regular withdrawal symptoms and find quitting alcohol difficult, may also be able to a Home Detox with medication to help ease withdrawal symptoms.
-A tranquiliser called chlordiazepoxide (Librium) is usually used for this purpose.
+However, those who are heavy drinkers (more than 20 units a day) or experience regular withdrawal symptoms and find quitting alcohol difficult, may also be able to do a Home Detox with medication to help ease withdrawal symptoms.
+A tranquiliser called chlordiazepoxide (Librium) is usually prescribed for this purpose.

 • Shaky hands